-Device noise trace display in Probe When you run a noise analysis, PSpice A/D now writes device noise contributions to the Probe data file.
+Device noise trace display in Probe When you run a noise analysis, PSpice now writes device noise contributions to the Probe data file.
 This means you can view device noise results as traces in Probe for each frequency in the corresponding AC analysis.
 (In earlier releases, you could find individual device contributions reported in the PSpice output file; that information is still available and reflects the same data you can now view in Probe.)

-BSIM3 version 3 MOSFET model The BSIM3 version 3 model, which was developed at U.C.
-Berkeley, is a deep submicron MOSFET model with the same physical basis as the BSIM3 version 2 model, but with several major enhancements.
+BSIM3 version 3 MOSFET model The BSIM3 version 3 model is a deep submicron MOSFET model with the same physical basis as the BSIM3 version 2 model, but with several major enhancements.
 These enhancements include: